Executive Functioning in Children: Why Your Child Struggles to Focus, Follow Instructions, and Finish Tasks

 Signs of Executive Functioning Challenges in Children

-Difficulty planning and completing tasks independently.
+Difficulty starting or completing tasks independently

-Trouble organizing materials, assignments, or personal items.
+Trouble organizing materials, assignments, or personal items

-Forgetfulness or losing track of instructions.
+Forgetting instructions or losing track of steps

-Difficulty transitioning between activities.
+Difficulty transitioning between activities

-Struggling to regulate emotions or manage impulses.
+Struggling to regulate emotions or manage impulses

 How to Support a Child with Executive Functioning Challenges